-Day 48 of Year Long Roadtrip Following Scenic Byways in the USA
+Day 48 of a Year Long Road Trip Along America’s Scenic Byways

-I left the house around 9 am this morning though could have stayed on the couch all day and watched football.
-Our first stop of the day was the Brandywine Battlefield, where US troops under Washington’s guidance were out-maneuvered by British troops on September 11, 1777.
-In preparation for the battle, Washington established his headquarters at the Benjamin Ring House, home of a Quaker farmer and miller, which was located near the Chadd’s Ford area.
+I left my friend’s house in Villanova around 9 am this morning though could have stayed on the couch all day and watched football.
+Our first stop in the Brandywine Valley was at the Brandywine Battlefield.
+On September 11, 1777, US troops under Washington’s guidance were out-maneuvered by British troops.
+In preparation for the battle, Washington established his headquarters near Chadd’s Ford at the Benjamin Ring House, home of a Quaker farmer and miller.

-The Gideon Gilpin house, home of another Quaker farmer with a wife and six children, was a farmstead located nearby the battle that was later plundered by the British.
-Gilpin filed claims of the following losses: 10 cows, a yoke of oxen, 48 sheep, 28 swine, 12 tons of hay, 230 bushels of wheat, 50 pounds of bacon, a history book, and a gun.
+Another farmstead located near the battle was the Gideon Gilpin House.
+This home was owned by another Quaker farmer with a wife and six children.
+The British plundered the home after the battle.
+Consequently, Gilpin filed claims of the following losses: 10 cows, a yoke of oxen, 48 sheep, 28 swine, 12 tons of hay, 230 bushels of wheat, 50 pounds of bacon, a history book, and a gun.
 With his farm no longer operable, Gilpin converted his home into a tavern to support his family.

 Brandywine River Museum